civilKaos82/ruby-drill-exploring-scope-challenge/README.md

 Again, class variables are shared between a class and all instances of that class.
 We won't discuss it here, but class variables are also shared with child classes.
 That's one variable shared among potentially a whole host of objects, which could lead to problems in the same way that the misuse of global variables can lead to problems.
 Class variables are a part of Ruby we should understand, but in most cases they're better left unused.

+## Conclusion
+This was a whirlwind tour of scope in Ruby, addressing the visibility of different types of variables.
+We're going to assign objects to variables.
+The better we understand how each type of variable operates, the better decisions we can make with regard to what type of variable to use.
+As we write more and more Ruby, dealing with scope and variable visibility will become more and more second nature, but along the way there might be some bumps in the road.

 [accessor methods challenge]: ../../../ruby-drill-accessor-methods-challenge